-When treating infections known or suspected to be caused by Pseudomonas aeruginosa, a dose of at least 1g every 8 hours in adults (maximum approved dose is 6g daily given in 3 divided doses) and a dose of at least 20mg/kg every 8 hours in children (maximum approved dose is 120 mg/kg daily given in 3 divided doses) are recommended.
+When treating infections known or suspected to be caused by Pseudomonas aeruginosa, a dose of 1 g three times daily (or every 8 hours) or higher is recommended.
 There is limited safety data available to support a dose of above 2g three times daily (or every 8 hours).